strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Once the installation is complete, your browser automatically opens 2 tabs.

-The first tab ([http://localhost:1337/admin/auth/register-admin](http://localhost:1337/admin/auth/register-admin)) is the Admin Panel, it's for the back end of your app.
+The first tab ([http://localhost:1337/admin/auth/register-admin](http://localhost:1337/admin/auth/register-admin)) is the admin panel, it's for the back end of your app.

-Complete the form to create the first Administrator user:
+Complete the form to create the first administrator user:

 ![Registration screen in admin panel](../assets/quick-start-guide/qsg-starters-part1-01-register.png)